JEdward7777/js-translation-helps-proxy/docs/LLM_HELPER.md

-# LLM Helper - TypeScript Function Interface
+# LLM Helper - OpenAI-Compatible TypeScript Client

-Interface 5 provides a TypeScript function interface for making LLM calls with MCP tools automatically integrated. **This interface uses the same OpenAI integration logic as [Interface 4](./OPENAI_API.md)**, ensuring consistent behavior and automatic improvements.
+Interface 5 provides a **drop-in replacement for the OpenAI client** as a TypeScript class with Translation Helps tools automatically integrated.
+Unlike [Interface 4](./OPENAI_API.md) (HTTP/REST API), this is a direct TypeScript client with no network serialization overhead. **Both interfaces share the same OpenAI integration logic**, ensuring consistent behavior.

 ## Table of Contents